watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/README.md

   }
 }
 ```
+Notes:
+* `ml.tokens` refers to the field that stores the ELSER tokens.
+You may need to update it if you use a different field in your index.
+* `.elser_model_1` is the model ID for ELSER v1.
+* `.elser_model_2` is the model ID for ELSER v2.
+An optimized version `.elser_model_2_linux-x86-64` can also be used if it is available in your Elasticsearch deployment.
+* Learn more about ELSER from [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/semantic-search-elser.html)

 #### b.
 Dense Vector (KNN) Search
-For dense vector search, use the following json object:
+For dense vector search use the following json object:
 ```json
 {
   "knn": {